libp2p/js-libp2p/packages/logger/README.md

   // an operation
   log('something happened: %s', 'it was ok')
 } catch (err) {
-  log.error('something bad happened: %o', err)
+  log.error('something bad happened: %e', err)
 }

 log('with this peer: %p', {})